 16 | EVERYONE CARES SO MUCH

 Among all the things that shocked me in Mexico, one of the biggest was actually a combination of small, almost indistinguishable things.
-All of these combined to give me the impression that Mexico actually gives a shit.
-“Mexico Actually Gives a Shit” wouldn’t be a terrible tourism slogan now that I’m hearing it.
+All of these combined to give me the impression that Mexico actually gives a damn.
+“Mexico Actually Gives a Damn” wouldn’t be a terrible tourism slogan now that I’m hearing it.

 17 | SEEING VIAGRA BEING SOLD BETWEEN CANDY BARS AND MAGAZINES